-BORN: 11/27/1929 First profession: 9/10/1949ordained: 2/4/1956 died: 10/10/2007 - "His everyday life poured out with faith in action." - "Father Edward Hattrick is a concrete example of the Augustinian zeal, always responding to the needs of the time." - "He was not only a quiet gentleman -he was also a man of action actions both seen and unseen."
+BORN: 11/27/1929 FIRST PROFESSION: 9/10/1949 ORDAINED: 2/4/1956 DIED: 10/10/2007

+- "His everyday life poured out with faith in action."

+- "Father Edward Hattrick is a concrete example of the Augustinian zeal, always responding to the needs of the time."

+- "He was not only a quiet gentleman

+he was also a man of action-

+actions both seen and unseen."

+18. THE AUGUSTINIAN.
+WINTER 2007

+IN PARADISUM

+The following friars were recently

+called home to God.
+You can read full

+biographies of these Augustinians, and

+memory, online at www.augustinian.org.

+post your own reflections or favorite

 "The Augustinians are indebted to our many friends and Supporters.
-They enable us to continue to fulfill our mission of serving God by serving others." - Fr.
+They enable us to continue to fulfill our mission of serving God by serving others."

+- Fr.
 Donald F. Reilly, O.S.A., Prior Provincial, Province of Saint Thomas of Villanova